• Home

 Teaching kids to plant and harvest vegetables in their own trellis archway garden.

 As the plants sprout and grow established leaves and tendrils, train them to grow up the fencing.
-It’s likely that they’ll catch on themselves, but it doesn’t hurt to guide the end of the plant back and forth upward through the fencing throughout the growing process to assure a neat, passable archway.
+It’s likely that they’ll grab on themselves, but it doesn’t hurt to guide the end of the plant back and forth upward through the fencing throughout the growing process to assure a neat, passable archway.

 Build raised garden beds with a connecting archway trellis for cucumbers in the garden.